Advice & Support: Staff members being a witness at court

 Another way of looking at this is that your evidence helps to ensure justice is done – whether the defendant is found guilty or not guilty.

 All you are doing is truthfully saying what you saw, heard or did.
-Your job is to just tell the truth.
-It is the judge or magistrates’ job to decide on guilt and/or sentence based on every bit of evidence in the case.
+Your job is to simply tell the truth.
+It is the judge or magistrates’ job to decide on guilt and, if guilty, decide a sentence.
+They will make decisions on all the evidence (and not just yours).

 Summing up…